mholtzhausen/karma-dhtml-reporter/README.md

 This indicates where you want the output file to be generated

 ### exclusiveSections [true]
-If true, it only allows one section amidst its sibblings to be open at a given time.
+If true, it only allows one section amidst its siblings to be open at a given time.
 Disable to allow opening multiple sections.

+### openReportInBrowser [false]
+If true, it will open the generated report in your default browser. (uses `open` package from npm - check for supported platforms)